-Creating vibrant, intergenerational lived experience is valued, cultural opportunities for engagement are available across the lifespan.
+Creating vibrant, intergenerational places where all residents enhance community capacity, lived experience is valued, cultural diversity is celebrated, and opportunities for engagement are available across the lifespan.

 Economic Opportunity

 Providing opportunities for economic security, access to commerce, and meaningful employment at all stages of life.